RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Preliminaries

 \section{Preliminaries}

 Quantum machine learning executes computations on a system represented by a quantum state, rather than a classical state.
 This enables strong speedups on specific sets of problems by utilizing properties such as entanglement, superposition, and the probabilistic nature of the state itself.
-An introduction to the relevant basics of quantum computing and VQCs is provided in the appendix, and the representation of mixed states, the core formalism of our method, is provided in the following. \paragraph{Mixed states} Consider a system where the exact quantum state is unknown but it is modeled to be the state $\ket{\psi^{(i)}} = ^\intercal$ with probability $p_i$.
-This \textit{mixed state} is represented by the density matrix
+An introduction to the relevant basics of quantum computing and VQAs is provided in appendix~\ref{appendix:qc}, and the representation of mixed states, the core formalism of our method, is provided in the following.